0xDarknightHacks/0xDarknightHacks.github.io/_tabs/about.md

 Hey there!

-I’m just a guy from Tunisia who can’t stop learning new ways to break (and then fix) things.
+I’m just a freshly graduated engineer from Tunisia who can’t stop learning new ways to break (and then fix) things.

 Most days you’ll find me spinning up another VM, flashing a second-hand router I found at the market for next to nothing, or trying to survive the latest Hack The Box machine.
 My room slowly looks like a mix between a network lab and a recycling center, and I’m totally fine with that.